 - Establish a single source of truth – this will allow data to be stored in one place and not across different platforms and processes.
 If you are using numerous systems for your labeling process, there is a much higher risk of data duplication, inconsistencies, and costly human error.
 Having a single source of truth will allow for much better traceability across your labeling process and will in turn improve auditability.

 - Use ISO symbols as much as possible – the use of ISO symbols is advised for the following reasons.
 It reduces text on a label, it removes the need for translations, and it will create more space on the label.
 Under EU MDR, text on a label is required to be translated to the language of the member state where product is sold.
 Removing the need for translations is very important as many languages are different sizes for example German is around 30% larger than English, so using ISO symbols will help to maximize space on the label.

 We hope these five key learnings were useful for you, but if you would like some more information on EU MDR labeling, please don’t hesitate to contact us.

 About the author

-Jack Cowmeadow, Digital Marketing Executive, PRISYM ID
+Jack Cowmeadow, Senior Marketing Executive, PRISYM ID

 I’m Jack Cowmeadow, and as part of the marketing team here at PRISYM ID, I have a keen interest in researching and analyzing the key facts, figures and market trends within life science, pharma and medical device labeling.
 While this research is valuable to my everyday work, it’s great to share this information as part of our blog.